5 Proven Steps on How to Find and Hire the Best App Developers for Your Business in 2019

 7. Protection of the Application Idea

 Specify how you can secure your IT-product.
-The proven option is to sign a confidentiality agreement (NDA) considering intellectual property rights, as well as ownership of an app’s source code, design, and content.
+The proven option is to sign a confidentiality agreement (NDA), or mobile app development agreement, considering intellectual property rights, as well as ownership of an app’s source code, design, and content.
 Define the responsibilities, deliverables, payment structure, workflow, and deadlines.

 A careful review of a company’s case studies lets you know whether a team is worth your efforts.